BlueBuzzah/BlueBuzzah2-Firmware/docs/COMMAND_REFERENCE.md

         return;
     }

     // 2.
-Execute buzz (relay to VR if finger 4-7) if (finger >= 4 && role_ == DeviceRole::PRIMARY) {
+Execute buzz (relay to SECONDARY if finger 4-7) if (finger >= 4 && role_ == DeviceRole::PRIMARY) {
         // Relay to SECONDARY for fingers 4-7
         String cmd = "CALIBRATE_BUZZ:";